HPC Practice SLURM

 - Type the command

-with your_login to change with your account and noticed the difference - More details with the command:
+squeue -u your_loginwith your_login to change with your account and notice the difference - More details with the command:

 cd /scratch